New type of underwater volcano discovered

 The new class of eruption will be named after the Maori god of the sea, Tangaroa.

 The research was done at the Macauley volcano in the Kermadec Islands and was led by a team from Victoria University in New Zealand.

 Scientists say the discovery is not connected with a raft of floating pumice found last year floating further north in the Pacific.

-Next story in National: Fire caused by Defence Force training exercise
+Next story in New Zealand: Fire caused by Defence Force training exercise

 Copyright © 2013, Radio New Zealand